DTFsquad/100-days-of-code/log.md

 **Today's Progress**: 2nd project started and finished

-**Thoughts** The work is get done slow, i NEED to step up the speed and try to commit more often and understant more depth into the tehnology.
+**Thoughts** The work is get done slow, I NEED to step up the speed and try to commit more often and understant more depth into the tehnology.

 **Link(s) to work**
 1. [Developer world - Survey Form #freeCodeCamp #100daysOfCode](https://codepen.io/florin-dumitru/pen/dQXqVe)